CloudByteSolutions/better-byte/README.md

-# Better Comments
+# Better Byte

-The Better Comments extension will help you create more human-friendly comments in your code.
+The Better Byte extension will help you create more human-friendly comments in your code.
-With this extension, you will be able to categorise your annotations into:
+With this extension, you will be able to categorize your annotations into:

 * Alerts
 * Queries
 * TODOs